-"One Book, Everybody Reads" is the Library's annual community-wide reading and book discussion program that takes place each spring.
-The Library selects one book and encourages the community to read the selection and participate in a series of related events.
+"One Book, Everybody Reads" is the Library's annual community-wide reading and book discussion program.
+The Library selects one book and encourages the community to read the selection and participate in a series of related events and book discussion.
 The culmination of the program takes place when the author visits Wilmette to talk about his/her book.
 In order to facilitate the experience, the Library offers numerous copies of the book in various formats for patron use.

 Previous selected titles: